min2ha/ukwa-site/content/target/71779/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Come on Theresa, ‘my deal or no deal’ is dead in the water - it’s time for the Reverse Ferret!

 Calls on Theresa May to abandon the Chequers plan and choose another course for negotiating EU exit